bitgamma/tlv/README.md

 * ```originalLength``` => the original length in bytes of the parsed TLV
 * ```byteLength``` => the length of the encoded TLV.
 This may be different from originalLength, since this library always guarantees the shortest encoding but is able to parse TLVs encoded with suboptimal encoders.

-Encoding can be done using the TLV's object only method
+Encoding can be done using the TLV's encode method

 * ```encode([buffer])``` => encodes the TLV object (recursively) in the given instance of Buffer.
 If the ```buffer``` object is not given a new one will be created